 - Cravings.
 Most people who are experiencing withdrawal from an addictive substance feel a strong desire to use it.
 It is no different with meth withdrawal.

 - Sleepiness and fatigue.
 When people are using meth, they are often hyperactive and they don’t sleep much.
 Withdrawal is very different.
 They feel tired and sleepy, and they’re mostly sedentary.
 This is especially likely during the first week of withdrawal.
 The fatigue tends to peak around the fifth day and individuals sleep for 11 hours daily, on average.
 Some people also experience vivid dreams during the first week.

 - Anxiety.
 Individuals who are going through meth withdrawal are likely to feel anxious.
 Anxiety disorders are also common among people who use methamphetamine.

 - Depression.
-The meth withdrawal symptoms list also includes low or depressed mood.
+The meth withdrawal symptoms list also includes low or depressed moods.
 This typically subsides by the third week, but for some people, it can continue for much longer.